omaramin-2000/Clock-Chime/README.md

 Requirements:
   Python3 or above
-  Playsound package...Can be installed in cmd command "pip intsall playsound" in windows,or in linux; terminal:"pip3 install playsound"
+  Playsound package...can be installed in cmd command "pip install playsound" in windows,or in linux; terminal:"pip3 install playsound"

 License:
   This code is provided under the MIT license